Frequently Asked Questions

 18. How does a portfolio differ from a resume?

 A resume captures what you have done in your career.
-A portfolio should demonstrate what you have learned from your life/career experiences.
+A portfolio must demonstrate what you have learned from your life/career experiences.
 That learning will be directed to your program at AU.

 19. What do other PLAR participants have to say about completing the PLAR process?